 My travel buddy stayed quiet for a bit but then decided to step in.
 He recognised the girl from 2 years before.
-What they do is, they put a Cambodian SIM card in your phone but keep your current SIM card.
-It may not have much data on the SIM but if your phone numbers are saved, they can pretend to text on your behalf and ask your family and friends for money.
-We mentioned this on arrival to the bus company where the man behind the desk mentioned a polite F*** you… Looks like the whole team is benefiting from this one!
+What they do is they put a Cambodian SIM card in your phone but keep your current SIM card.
+You may not have much data on the SIM, but if your phone numbers are saved, they can pretend to text on your behalf and ask your family and friends for money.
+We mentioned this on arrival at the bus company where the man behind the desk mentioned a polite F*** you… It looks like the whole team is benefiting from this one!
 Be warned!
-On a positive note, nothing happened and this was the only time in the country I saw something like this.
+On a positive note, nothing happened, and this was the only time in the country, I saw something like this.

 Top 3 must-see places in Cambodia!

 Angkor Wat and Siem Reap

 Cambodia is probably most known for Angkor Wat, the ginormous Buddhist temple complex close to Siem Reap.
 Siem Reap is a lovely little town where you could spend a few nights.
 The busy bars and restaurants are all around Pub Street.
 A little too busy for me, so I booked this lovely hostel just next to the river.
 They also have private rooms and a swimming pool!
 In the hostel, you can also book your tour to Angkor Wat.
 The transport for a half-day tour was $13, and a tuk-tuk driver will drive you to the ticket office and the main temples of Angkor Wat.
 You can rent a bicycle and visit the temples, but please bear in mind the temples are spread over 400 km2!
 With the heat, I was pretty happy to be in a tuk-tuk!
 Angkor Wat, the Bayon, Preah Khan and Ta Prohm are some of the most famous temples and show the beautiful Khmer architecture.